-Have you ever had a sleep
+Have you ever had a sleep study done?

 Perhaps you or a loved one has been referred to a sleep clinic for insomnia, apnea, narcolepsy, or restless legs syndrome.
 Maybe you’ve participated in a sleep research study.
 Or perhaps you're just looking for your next Halloween costume.

 The hallmark of getting a sleep study done is—well, looking something like this (left).

 Looks rather scary, right?
 Fear not—each component has a very simple purpose.

 The snore mic is the first piece of equipment we’ll put on the sleep research participants in our lab.
 It’s simply a sensor I tape over the hollow of the participant’s throat that lets us know whether they’re snoring.
 This is interesting to note, especially for what our laboratory studies, because snoring may indicate obstructive sleep apnea—cessation of breathing due to some sort of blockage.